hokage-216/bootcamp_challenge_2/README.md

 ## Description
 This web application serves as a portfolio to showcase my programming projects.
 It's designed to highlight my skills and projects to potential employers and peers.

-You can find a link to the project here:
+You can find a link to the project here: [Live Preview](https://hokage-216.github.io/responsive-portfolio-demo/#)

 ## Preview